 The Unsightly Premises Enforcement Provision Reserve is used to provide funds to assist with the enforcement and rectification works on determined unsightly premises with costs recouped via legal or other action.
-This reserve will close 1 July 2025.

 Unspent grants reserve

 The Unspent Grants Reserve has been established for situations where Council has received funding via an external party and those funds remain unspent at the end of the financial year.